top of page

 Mount Rushmore (see below) is used by IDM, and indeed Creationists, as an example of specified complexity.
 While natural processes can erode rock formations into something resembling human beings, it is glaringly obvious that Mount Rushmore could only have been produced by intelligent design.
 However, IDM fails to take this example to its logical conclusion.

 If the impossible did happen and erosion, due to weather, etc., produced a Mount Rushmore, how long would this process take?
-For 450,000 tons of granite to wear away, which is the amount that was removed, at the very least it would almost certainly take hundreds and quite likely thousands of years.
-Clearly, in reality it could never happen; but where would be the logic of saying that the formation was obviously produced by intelligent design, but it must have taken hundreds, or thousands of years to complete because erosion is so slow?
+For 450,000 tons of granite to wear away, which is the amount that was removed, at the very least it would almost certainly take tens or hundreds of thousands of years: since they claim the world is billions of years old, every mountain in the world would have eroded away to nothing if it were less than that!
+Clearly, in reality it could never happen; but where would be the logic of saying that the formation was obviously produced by intelligent design and it must have taken many thousands of years to complete because erosion is so slow?

 It is a fact of history that Sculptor Gutzon Borglum began the work in 1927 and completed it in fourteen years (see the link above) and it would be ridiculous to maintain that Borglum must have undertaken the work by using the natural processes of erosion.
 In fact 90% of the granite was removed by drilling into the rock and blasting it out with dynamite, the last few inches being removed by pneumatic chisels and fine smoothing tools.